Nezruceuil/Dadish-Returns/README.md

 ## Controls:

 # With Keyboard:
-arrow keys or A/Q'left' and D'right' and mouse
+arrow keys or Q'left' and D'right' and mouse

 # With Controller:
 joystick or joypad for movements and chose